skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 Facial expressions, clothing, hair/makeup should look natural (not over-the-top stock).

 Every image should tell a story.
-There are a few tricks we can use to make sure our message comes across to viewers.
+There are a few tricks we can use to make sure our message comes across to viewers:

-- Figure out: “What am I trying to say with this photo?”
+- Figure out what you're trying to say with this photo
 - Capture all relevant objects, people, and background
 - Focus your image on people in action, facial expressions, and body language
 - Consider the composition of your image